 To be dealt with on a case-by-case basis.
 The number of these cases will be minimal so the requests will be based on out-of-pocket costs to be incurred by the member while out of province.

 (PE Jan 98) (Revised PC #2007-06-64)

-- 10.2.4.4 Outstanding Advances Any outstanding trip advances must be recovered against immediate future claims.
+- 10.2.4.4 Outstanding Advances

+Any outstanding trip advances must be recovered against immediate future claims.
 If there are no future claims, reimbursement will be requested in writing within sixty (60) days.

-(Revised PC Oct 2021) - 10.2.6 Transportation & Mileage - 10.2.6.1 For conventions and large conferences, the 1st Vice President will set the number of vehicles for which mileage may be paid for from each region.
+- (Revised PC Oct 2021)

+- 10.2.6 Transportation & Mileage

+- 10.2.6.1 For conventions and large conferences, the 1st Vice-President will set the number of vehicles for which mileage may be paid for from each region.

 (Res #P3 C-2010) - 10.2.6.2 Allowance for transportation will be set by Provincial Council.
+While on union leave members will be paid mileage traveled from their work location or primary residence whichever is closer to the meeting location.
+When members are on stipend or vacation pay, they will be paid mileage from their primary place of residence if they live outside the community they work in.
+If departing from a location outside of the above circumstances the members are required to discuss with the 1st Vice-President.

-Members will be paid actual kilometers traveled from their home to the meeting location, unless travel is to their regular work community when on union business, taking into account the effect of car pools on total kilometers driven.
-In order to compensate members for in city travel, when the meeting location is not in their regular work community, fifteen (15) kilometers will be added to the kilometer total.
-(Revised PC #2008-12-37A) (Res #P5 C-2010)(Revised PC#2017-12-42) (Revised PC#2017-12-42) (Revised PC #2022-10-16) (Revised PC #2022-10-16) - 10.2.6.3.
-Members attending all Union meetings are required to car pool unless the employer or union meeting schedules do not allow it.
-For members who choose not to car pool mileage reimbursement may be reduced.
+(Revised PC #2008-12-37A) (Res #P5 C-2010)(Revised PC#2017-12-42) (Revised PC#2017-12-42) (Revised PC #2022-10-16) (Revised PC #2022-10-16) (Revised PC#2023-06)

+10.2.6.3.
+Members attending all Union meetings are required to carpool unless the employer or union meeting schedules do not allow it.
+For members who choose not to carpool mileage reimbursement may be reduced.
 Committee chair are expected to adhere to this policy and support the scheduling.